Akollade/mjml-bundle/README.md

 The plugin will automatically render the MJML body and replace the body with the rendered HTML.

+In the case where a spool is used: the MJML content is save in the spool and render when the spool is flushed.

 ## License

 [MjmlBundle](https://github.com/notFloran/mjml-bundle) is licensed under the [MIT license](LICENSE).